capawesome-team/capacitor-plugins/packages/live-update/README.md

 getDeviceId() => Promise<GetDeviceIdResult>
 ```

-Get the device identifier of the app.
+Get the unique device identifier.

 Only available on Android and iOS.